Zorgonatis/Stabs-EDH/README.md

 ## What's new in 1.6?
 ### Vastly improved the post-user message (which is what drives the content safety bypass and further attention]
-*   **Result:** Much faster thinking process, less unnecessary considerations or fluff.
+*   **Result:** Much faster thinking process, less unnecessary considerations or 'anxiety' loops.
 Much faster and accurate to the prompt overall.

 ### Revisited and fixed Impersonation Mode
 *   **Why?:** It was inconsistent and didn't take enough creative control of the user character's inputs.